robeartoe/EZIndeed/README.md

 EZIndeed
 ======

 #### A simple Indeed.com wrapper that works with both python2 and python3.
-Made to help you find jobs EZIndeed.
+It'll be easy to find your next dream job, EZIndeed.

 Usage:
 ------